 And even when the inclusivist view takes the form that Buddha taught all of these tenet systems – and specifically their views on voidness – as skillful means for different people of different aptitudes and one has an attitude of respect toward all of them, there’s still the attitude that one tenet system is superior, is better, is more accurate – it’s more sophisticated.

 So as I said, no one seems to assert that all these Indian tenet systems lead to liberation and enlightenment purely on their own.
 Complicated, isn’t it?
 Difficult.

 In places like Nalanda, this great center of study, this monastery – monastic university, I guess we’d call it – in India, the monks there studied all four tenet systems, all of these tenet systems.
 So it seems on the surface that this was nonsectarian, at least in its curriculum, but it’s hard to say if they considered one as the highest.
-Certainly if we look at texts like Shantideva’s Engaging in Bodhisattva Conduct (Bodhisattvacharyavatara) or Chandrakirti’s Supplement to [Nagarjuna's "Root Verses on] the Middle Way" (Madhyamakavatara) they certainly are asserting that the Madhyamaka view is superior and they refute Chittamatra and various other Buddhist views.
+Certainly if we look at texts like Shantideva’s Engaging in Bodhisattva Conduct (Bodhisattvacharyavatara) or Chandrakirti’s Engaging in the Middle Way (Madhyamakavatara) they certainly are asserting that the Madhyamaka view is superior and they refute Chittamatra and various other Buddhist views.
 So innate sectarianism.
 The question of course is, is it just a factual thing or do we have, on top of that, these disturbing attitudes of arrogance and narcissism – “We know better,” and so on?
 When that’s added to it, then it starts to become quite problematic.